-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

-Section 16(a) of the Exchange Act requires the directors and executive officers of the Company and persons who own more than ten percent of the Company's Common Stock (i) to file with the SEC and the National Association of Securities Dealers, Inc. initial reports of ownership and reports of changes in ownership of the Company's Common Stock and (ii) to furnish the Company with a copy of each such report.
+Section 16(a) of the Exchange Act requires the directors and executive officers of the Company and persons who own more than ten percent of the Company's Common Stock (i) to file with the SEC and the American Stock Exchange initial reports of ownership and reports of changes in ownership of the Company's Common Stock and (ii) to furnish the Company with a copy of each such report.

-To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the fiscal year ended July 31, 1997, all Section 16(a) filing requirements applicable to its officers, directors and greater than ten percent beneficial owners were complied with.
+To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the fiscal year ended July 31, 1998, all Section 16(a) filing requirements applicable to its officers, directors and greater than ten percent beneficial owners were complied with.